 - We advise students to take classes worth a total of about 25-30 ECTS credit points each semester (these points can be gained in various subjects; you do not need to collect all of your ECTS points with us in the Dept. of English Studies!).
 If varying numbers of ECTS credit points are available for a class, the number awarded will depend on the workload and assessment.
 Students should negotiate with the individual lecturers before completing their learning agreement.

 - You are encouraged to attend classes taught by a variety of lecturers.
 It may not be possible to admit you to more than two classes taught by the same lecturer during your time with us.

 - Please ensure that you indicate your language competence in English using the CEFR levels in the appropriate box on your learning agreement; this will enable us to see whether the courses you propose taking are suitable for you.

 - Please note that listing courses on your learning agreement does NOT mean you will be automatically registered for and/or accepted into these courses.
 Please use Trier University's online platfrom PORTA to register for classes during the registration periods listed there (if you already have a Trier University email address), or email the relevant lecturer if you have missed the registration periods.

-- This document lists the classes which are open to all incoming exchange students
+- These documents list the classes which are open to all incoming exchange students

-- Exchange students who are not English native-speakers should not attend Master’s level classes in Trier.
-Exceptions may be made in individual cases – students should contact the individual lecturer(s) of the class(es) they are interested in.
+Most exchange students do not attend Master’s level classes in Trier which is why they are not listed here.
+Exceptions can be made in individual cases, where the student can certify C1 level in English.
+Classes can be found on our online catalogue (Porta).
+Students should contact the individual lecturer(s) of the class(es) they are interested in.